 In the previous harmonized elections, an Integrated Elections Strategy (2018) was put in place in order to support efforts geared towards inclusive prevention of conflict and promote lasting peace in the country.
-The major efforts included the Early Warning Early Response (EWER) Roundtable as a learning platform for the Commission from the experiences of stakeholders that have been implementing conflict early warning systems as a basis for exploring avenues for a coordinated, collaborative and probably integrated approach to conflict prevention, early detection of areas of potential conflicts and disputes as required by NPRC Act, Section 6 (6).
-In addition, there was the Peace Caravan which moved around the country in the form of road shows as part of awareness raising on peaceful elections.
+The major efforts included the Early Warning Early Response (EWER) Roundtable in which the Commission learnt from experiences of stakeholders that have been implementing conflict early warning systems.
+This became the basis for exploring avenues for a coordinated, collaborative and integrated approaches to conflict prevention, early detection of areas of potential conflicts and disputes as required by Section 6 (3)(b) of the NPRC Act.
+In addition, the Peace Caravan which moved around the country in the form of road shows was part of awareness raising on peaceful elections.
 The Political Parties Dialogue and Peace Pledge was also a strong call to political parties to declare their commitment to promoting peace processes before, during and in the aftermath of elections.
 A team of election observers which the Commission deployed also played a critical role to inform judgement about the environment within which the elections were being conducted, observe the conduct of elections; assess the pre, election and post-election environment and bring to light any irregularities in the conduct of elections to ZEC and other stakeholders.
 The 2018 Commission's Annual Report to Parliament of Zimbabwe captures some of the recommendations proffered as a result of this monitoring process.
 Selected cases of violence were reported after the 2018 harmonized elections but NPRC managed to assist in the investigations as well as in the promotion of peace education, dialogue and mediation for sustained peace despite the existence of a myriad of challenges among them human capital, financial and equipment shortages to thoroughly and independently execute the Commission's mandate.

 In line with this, the Commission has been making strides to establish multi-inclusive infrastructures for peace at provincial levels as part of genuine efforts to promote dialogue and consensus and to ensure that Zimbabwe remains a peaceful and cohesive nation for all generations.
-A Conflict Early Warning and Early Response (CEWER) System (in line with Section 252g of the Constitution of Zimbabwe) has been developed so that in the upcoming elections, it will be easier to detect areas of potential conflict, including the previous hot spots of election related violence and polarity and respond before escalation into violence.
-The Commission's Complaints Handling and Investigations Unit continues to receive complaints, some of which relate to contestations within and among political parties and the hope is to strengthen these efforts as the country gravitates towards the 2023 elections and the 2022 by-elections.
+A Conflict Early Warning and Early Response (CEWER) System (in line with Section 252g of the Constitution of Zimbabwe) has been developed so that in the upcoming elections, it will be easier to detect areas of potential conflict, including hot spots of election related violence and polarity and respond before escalation into violence.
+The Commission's Complaints Handling and Investigations Unit continues to receive complaints, some of which relate to contestations within and among political parties and the hope is to strengthen these efforts as strategies to prevent elections related conflicts.